Why do this problem?

 Could you find any more like that?

-If a pupil has eight objects then they can access this activity by just putting the eight into a number of groups and say "this, plus this, plus this, makes 8".
-In this way, the eight objects can be put together and set out into different groups.
+If a pupil has eight objects then they can make a start on this activity by putting the eight into a number of groups and say "this, plus this, plus this, makes 8".

 You may be interested in the following talks given by Professor Susan Engels, which focus on encouraging curiosity and are available on YouTube: